-Transmission of television and sound programme signal for contribution, primary distribution and secondary distribution
+Transmission and delivery control of television and sound programme signal for contribution, primary distribution and secondary distribution

-(Continuation of Q1/9)
+(Merge of Q1/9 and Q3/9)

 Motivation

-ITU‑T and ITU‑R are studying the standards to be used for digital television and sound programme signals.
+ITU‑T and ITU‑R are studying the standards to be used for digital television and sound programme signals transmission.

+Television distribution operators such as cable television operators, video distributors and broadcasters normally receive several programme signals from different local or remote sources, and they switch the appropriate signal at the specified time to accommodate local advertisements, local programming, emergency messages, etc.